 Buy clipboards/pens, and print/collate all the materials for the canvasser clipboards (a few days before the canvass): Since you’ll need a whole bunch of clipboards and pens, buy in bulk.
 You’ll need to get canvasser clipboards ready a few days before the pilot canvass (step #5) and then again a few days before the kickoff canvass (step #10).
 For both events, take your best guess as to how many people are going to show up to canvass and try to have one clipboard ready per canvasser.
 All of these canvassing materials are available here in easily editable form.
 Feel free to modify to your own chapter’s needs.
 Each clipboard should have, in this order:

 Cut turf (a few days before the canvass): You should expect each canvassing pair to knock on 25-50 doors in two hours.
 If you’re assigning 5 canvassing pairs to a captain, you should thus cut out an area of turf that includes 125-250 houses/apartments per captain.
 Google’s “My Maps” is a helpful way of doing so, and it allows you to keep track of where you’ve been.
 Print out each turf so that captains can give their canvassers maps (zooming in so that you can see buildings is helpful) and direct them down particular streets.
 When selecting the location in which you’ll be canvassing, be conscious of the demographics.
 We are trying to build a working-class political movement, which means we should be talking to people in working-class neighborhoods.
+Our M4A Turf Guide and the accompanying turf cutting training video will help walk you through this process.

 Coordinate food (a few days before the canvass): You’ll want to have snacks and water on hand for your canvassers.
 Everyone likes snacks.